How temperature and humidity sensors save restaurants money

 Food waste accounts for nearly a third of overall restaurant expenses per year, weighing in at an average of 50,000 pounds per location!
 With the average restaurant spending 30-33% of its revenue on ingredients, reducing food waste and loss events can greatly impact a restaurant's bottom line.

 Temperature monitoring is essential to restaurants because 85 percent of restaurant product loss issues are attributable to substandard food storage conditions.
-Temperatures exceeding 40 degrees Fahrenheit can spoil sensitive items such as greens or meats in less than 2 hours, and these warmer temperatures allow bacteria to thrive and multiply every 20 minutes.
+Temperatures exceeding 40 degrees Fahrenheit can spoil sensitive items such as greens or meats in less than 2 hours.
+These warmer temperatures allow bacteria to thrive and multiply every 20 minutes.

 For most restaurants, this leads to soggy boxes and spoiled inventory.
-In extreme cases, this can lead to food poisoning, and its accompanying headaches, such as responding to customer complaints and health department reports.
+In extreme cases, this can lead to food poisoning and its accompanying headaches.
+Some of these include issues include responding to customer complaints and health department reports.

 Temperature monitoring has always been part of the restaurant business, traditionally through manual thermometer temperature checks.
 Unfortunately, manual checks put inventory at risk through human error, inaccurate readings, or equipment failure.
-To eliminate loss events and improve profits, restaurateurs and fast-casual franchises have turned to a new solution – temperature and humidity sensors.
+To eliminate loss events and improve profits, restaurateurs and fast-casual franchises have turned to a new solution.
+This solution is temperature and humidity sensors.

 Wireless temperature monitoring is already prevalent in various sectors, such as healthcare, transportation, and logistics.
 Like a restaurant, these businesses necessitate precise data and can’t afford to throw away valuable products.
 Despite an enormous need for sensor technology and many options on the market, only 5% of restaurants are currently using sensor technology because of cost and feasibility restrictions.